thoughtspot/rest-api-sdk/sdks/typescript/AuthenticationApi.md

 # **getCurrentUserToken**
 > GetTokenResponse getCurrentUserToken()

- Get token for the currently logged-in user.
-Version: 9.4.0.cl or later   Gets token details for the currently logged-in user.
-You can use this endpoint to obtain the token associated with the user\'s session.
-This API does not require any parameters to be passed in the request.
-Any ThoughtSpot user can access this endpoint and send an API request.
+  Version: 9.4.0.cl or later   Retrieves details of the current session token for the bearer token provided in the request header.
+This API endpoint does not create a new token.
+Instead, it returns details about the token, including the token string, creation time, expiration time, and the associated user.
+Use this endpoint to introspect your current session token, debug authentication issues, or when a frontend application needs session token details.
+Any ThoughtSpot user with a valid bearer token can access this endpoint and send an API request

 ### Example